A Deep Dive into Japan’s Love Affair with the Bean

 Traditional Coffee Houses: The Enduring Charm of Kissaten

-The kissaten (喫茶店) is a uniquely Japanese institution—part café, part time capsule.
-Popularized during the Showa era, these classic coffee shops are often dimly lit, decorated with retro furniture, and serve hand-dripped coffee, toast sets, and homemade desserts.
+The kissaten (喫茶店) is a uniquely Japanese institution.
+Popularized during the Showa era these classic coffee shops are often dimly lit, decorated with retro furniture, and serve hand-dripped coffee, toast sets, and homemade desserts.

-Places like Chatei Hatou in Tokyo or Inoda Coffee in Kyoto have cult followings, known for their meticulous brewing and timeless ambiance.
-Visiting a kissaten is less about caffeine and more about atmosphere, nostalgia, and rhythm.
+Places like Chatei Hatou in Tokyo or Inoda Coffee in Kyoto have gained cult followings, known for their brewing and timeless ambiance.
+Visiting a kissaten is less about caffeine and more about atmosphere.

 Without a doubt.
-Coffee is deeply woven into Japan’s modern lifestyle, from morning routines and work breaks to slow weekend moments in artisanal cafés.
-While tea will always hold a revered place in Japanese culture, coffee has secured its own—with craftsmanship, character, and care.
+Coffee is deeply woven into Japan’s modern lifestyle, from morning routines and work breaks to weekend moments in artisanal cafés.
+While tea will always hold a special place in Japanese culture, coffee has secured its own place as well.

 Share: